flashbots/suave-specs/specs/rigil/README.md

 - Decision 1: **Weak DA Layer Guarantees**
     - Reason: [Compute Output Validity and Heterogenous DA](https://collective.flashbots.net/t/suave-ensuring-output-validity-and-heterogenous-da/2184) is an active open question, which whether or not answered does not drastically impact UX on Rigil Testnet.
-- Decision 2: **Proposer Centralization**
+- Decision *2*: **Proof-of-Authority Consensus**
-    - Reason: [SUAVE consensus](https://collective.flashbots.net/t/suave-consensus/2152) is an active open question, which whether or not answered does not drastically impact UX on Rigil Testnet.
+    - *reason*: [SUAVE consensus](https://collective.flashbots.net/t/suave-consensus/2152) is an active open question, which whether or not answered does not drastically impact UX of users on **Rigil Testnet**.
-- Decision 3: **No SGX Nodes (yet)**
+- Decision *3*: **No SGX Nodes (yet)**
-    - Reason: Research continues on the best way to implement this, which will be detailed in a later spec.
+    - reason: SGX SUAVE computors are an active area of research and development and does not drastically impact UX of users on **Rigil Testnet**.
+- Decision *4*: **Centralized Builder Interoperability**
+    - reason: Blocks emitted from SUAVE computors will have unpredictable inclusion in early development so SUAVE rigil supports a precompile to send bundles to off-SUAVE block builders.

 ---